mrmarkuz/ns8-onlyoffice/README.md

 ## Use a self signed cert or how to disable the certificate check

+Open the Onlyoffice web app in your browser and allow the self-signed certificate to avoid an `ONLYOFFICE cannot be reached.
+Please contact admin` error in Nextcloud.

 In the following examples onlyoffice6 is used as app instance name, please change it to match your environment.

 Edit the environment file and add "USE_UNAUTHORIZED_STORAGE=true":